AveryS00/song-link-bot/README.md

 These logs are not shared with anyone and are used only for error solving purposes.
 I will never sell or share data with anyone.

 ## Self Hosting
+A Spotify account is required to host this bot yourself, but Premium is not necessary.
+Therefore, it is HIGHLY recommended creating a new free account just for the bot.

 To host this bot yourself follow these instructions:
 1) Find a suitable machine to run this bot, that can either be your own computer that you guarantee will not close, or possibly a cloud instance.